Witness could face perjury charge in Navy SEAL court-martial

-Donald King said in the email that Scott’s testimony directly contradicted “previous official statements — thus exposing him to prosecution — I feel compelled to ensure you understand this.”
+Capt.
+Donald King’s email said Scott’s testimony directly contradicted “previous official statements — thus exposing him to prosecution.”

 Cmdr.
 Tam Lawrence, Naval Special Warfare spokesperson, said Scott was granted immunity in exchange for the promise of truthful testimony.

-“We are reviewing Petty Officer Scott’s statements in light of his recent testimony but no decisions have been made,” she said.
+Scott’s statements were being reviewed but “no decisions have been made,” she said.

-Scott testified under immunity that would protect him from prosecution for actions he described in his testimony.

 Ferguson declined to comment.